BauhausLuftfahrt/PAXelerate/index.md

 ## Get in touch with us

 If you have a question which is not covered in the documentation, please create an issue on our [GitHub page](https://github.com/BauhausLuftfahrt/PAXelerate) or use write an email.

-### Our Office

-PAXelerate Team

-Bauhaus Luftfahrt e.V.

-Willy Messerschmitt-Straße 1

-82024 Taufkirchen, Germany

-### Contact Us

-+49 (0)89 30 74-8490

-contact at paxelerate dot com
+Otherwise, feel free to contact us via phone: +49 (0)89 30 74-8490 or email: contact at paxelerate dot com